The Essence of Technology and Art#

 We need a mirror.

 Time is said to be irreversible.
-And this is true enough in the sense that ‘you can’t bring back the past’, as they say.
-But what exactly is this ‘past’?
+And this is true enough in the sense that “you can’t bring back the past,” as they say.
+But what exactly is this “past”?
 Is it what has passed?
-And what does ‘passed’ mean for a person when for each of us the past is the bearer of all that is constant in the reality of the present, of each current moment?
-In a certain sense the past is far more real, or at any rate more stable, more resilient than the present.
+And what does “passed” mean for a person when, for each of us, the past is the bearer of all that is constant in the reality of the present, of each current moment?
+In a certain sense the past is far more real—or at any rate more stable, more resilient—than the present.
 The present slips and vanishes like sand between the fingers, acquiring material weight only in its recollection. – Andrei Tarkovsky

-I think, seeing the world opened by the works of art, is conditions on our belief that such a thing exists in the first place which can be difficult in a world that seems to actively discourage us from looking past the immediate material reality.
-Tarkovsky (e.g. in Stalker) as well as Kierkegaard, warns us of a society that seeks to conquer the infinite with the finite.
-If we lose our ability to hope and believe in something greater than ourselves and disregard all that which is experienced irrationally and poetically, we may forever fall into the inauthentic mass (Heidegger) or, in Kierkegaard’s terms, lose ourselves.
-A world stripped of its spirituality will be a cruel one, in the sense that it will no longer prepare us for death.
+I believe that our ability to see the world opened by works of art is conditioned on our belief that such an opening is possible—a belief that becomes harder to sustain in a world that actively discourages us from looking beyond the immediate, material surface.
+Tarkovsky (especially in Stalker), like Kierkegaard, warns of a society that tries to conquer the infinite with the finite.
+If we lose our ability to hope, to believe in something greater than ourselves—if we reject the irrational, the poetic, the spiritual—we risk falling into what Heidegger called inauthenticity, or what Kierkegaard called despair.
+A world stripped of spirituality will be a cruel one—not because of punishment or divine absence, but because it will no longer prepare us for death.

 All of [Malick’s] movies are about worlds. […] Each film is about some aspect of the world. – Hubert Dreyfus